MicrosoftDocs/azure-docs/articles/ai-services/document-intelligence/how-to-guides/build-train-custom-generative-model.md

 ---
-title: Azure AI Document Intelligence (formerly Form Recognizer) custom generative field extraction
+title: Use AI Studio to build and train an Azure AI Document Intelligence custom generative model
 titleSuffix: Azure AI services
-description: Utilize custom generative AI model to extract user-specified fields from documents across a wide variety of visual templates.
+description: How to build and train a custom generative AI model with AI Studio to extract user-specified fields from documents across a wide variety of visual templates.
 author: laujan
 manager: nitinme
 ms.service: azure-ai-document-intelligence